appbaseio/reactivesearch-api-k8s/Readme.md

   ![](https://i.imgur.com/ChTgd2v.png)

   > **Note:** Wait until health shows up as `green`.
 It can take upto 3-4 min.

 - **Step 5 -** Create Appbase.io instance.
 Appbase.io instance will enable you to access Appbase.io Dashboard.
-While following instance creation process, you will get an `ARC_ID` , which will help you successfully deploy Arc on the cluster.
+While following instance creation process, you will get an `APPBASE_ID` , which will help you successfully deploy Arc on the cluster.
   Follow the steps listed below to successfully create an Arc instance.

   - Go to [Appbase.io Dashboard](https://arc-dashboard.appbase.io/install)